jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Progressive and Conservative extremists won't go easy.
 These ideologues don't know—or care to know—about upgrading to the Interner Age.
 Even now, they're fighting evolution to stay alive.

 These fights get very serious.
-Above anything else, it was extremists who set Europe flame in the Thirty Years War between Protestantism and Catholicism.
+Extremists set Europe's flame in the Thirty Years War between Protestantism and Catholicism.
 And now we have enraged Progressives and Conservatives blaming each other for our society's growing problems.

 The result is fighting over trigger words, tea-party marches, woke culture, and "convince me I'm wrong" trolling.